 Like prokaryotes, single-celled eukaryotes, such as amoeba and yeast, also use cell division as a method of asexual reproduction.
 For complex multicellular eukaryotes like plants and animals, cell division is necessary for growth and the repair of damaged tissues.
 Eukaryotic cells can also undergo a specialized form of cell division called meiosis, which is necessary to produce reproductive cells like sperm cells, egg cells and spores.

-The eukaryotic cell cycle
+Stages of the eukaryotic cell cycle

 The eukaryotic cell cycle is a series of well-defined and carefully timed events that allow a cell to grow and divide.
 According to Geoffery Cooper, author of "The Cell: A Molecular Approach, 2nd Ed."
-(Sinauer Associates, 2000) most eukaryotic cell cycles have four phases:
+(Sinauer Associates, 2000) most eukaryotic cell cycles have four stages:

 G1 phase (first gap phase): During this phase cells that are intended for mitosis, grow and carry out various metabolic activities.